THE MARTYRS HYMN

 Korean Elder Kwan-Joon Park was called an “Elijah of Korea” or sometimes a “Daniel of modern times.”
 He died as a martyr for his faith in Christ and his opposition to the Japanese colonial rule during the Second World War when Korea was occupied by the Japanese Imperialists.
 The latter enforced Shinto worship on the Korean people.

-On March 24, 1939, Elder Park went to Japan to protest against inhuman colonial policies of Japan.
+On March 24, 1939, Elder Park went to Japan to protest against the inhuman colonial policies of Japan.
 He walked into the 74th Imperial Diet of Japan.
 When the opening pronouncement of the lower house was made, he stood up from his seat in the visitor’s balcony and shouted, “This is a great mission of God, Jehovah’s great message!”
-Then he threw leaflets to the floor below exposing cruel abuse of Korean Christians by Japan and warning them of God’s imminent judgment and destruction of Japan as a result of her wrong doing and tyranny.
-They also explained the resistance against Japanese imposition of Shinto shrine worship upon Korean Christians.
+Then he threw leaflets to the floor below exposing cruel abuse of Korean Christians by Japan and warning them of God’s imminent judgment and destruction of Japan as a result of her wrongdoing and tyranny.
+They also explained the resistance against the Japanese imposition of Shinto shrine worship upon Korean Christians.

-Elder Park was arrested and sentenced to six years in Japanese prison.
+Elder Park was arrested and sentenced to six years in a Japanese prison.
 While serving his sentence he was martyred at the age of seventy.
 We don’t know if he sang.
 But one line from his last poem written during his imprisonment expresses well his firm resolution to die willingly for Jesus Christ: “Since Jesus died for me, I will die for Jesus!”